News, Press & Publications

 More attention to less obvious access points.
 Today, as building security plans are being re-thought, and during building security planning attention is focused on all the portals where any type of threat – physical or biological – could enter the facility.

-Planners are addressing access control issues on loading docks with such responses as formal security procedures and policies; video surveillance; video motion detection and tracking software; training for security officers, loading dock supervisors and drivers on proactive steps to thwart agressors; and the hardening of the structure to withstand bomb blasts.
+Planners are addressing access control issues on loading docks with such responses as formal security procedures and policies; video surveillance; video motion detection and tracking software; training for security officers, loading dock supervisors and drivers on proactive steps to thwart aggressors; and the hardening of the structure to withstand bomb blasts.

 In the mailroom, the emphasis is on awareness.
 Employees are being taught how to respond when they encounter a suspicious package.
 Policies and procedures are being implemented to contain and isolate potential CBR-related incidents in the mailroom.
 Air intakes for HVAC systems are being protected physically and raised above ground level to make them inaccessible.